microsoft/WindowsAppSDK/README.md

 Plus, **create beautiful, modern apps for Windows 11 that are backwards compatible** to Windows 10 October 2018 Update (build 17763 / version 1809)!

-### Use it now!

-1.2 is [available today](https://docs.microsoft.com/windows/apps/windows-app-sdk/) and includes the ability to create widgets for Win11 devices, media playback controls, native Arm64 development with .NET 7 and VS2022 17.4 and much more!

 ### Version support

 The Windows App SDK aims to work on supported versions of Windows.